nolan-h-hamilton/Consenrich/docs/source/examples.rst

   Note that the values in ``atac20Benchmark.yaml`` are defaults but are listed here explicitly.

-.. admonition:: Guidance: Balancing Confidence in Noisy Data versus *a priori* Predictions
+.. admonition:: Guidance: Balancing Confidence in Noisy Data versus *a priori* Model Predictions
   :class: tip
   :collapsible: closed

-  Default values should suffice for many cases given the adaptive noise models utilized by Consenrich, but some informal guidance is offered in case one source is consistently more/less reliable than the other.

   - Increasing ``processParams.minQ``: